 Free Pascal consists of several parts :

 Of these you only need the first two, in order to be able to use the compiler.
 In this document, we describe the use of the compiler and utilities.
-The Pascal Language is described in the Reference Guide, and the available routines (units) are described in the RTL and FCL Unit reference guides.
+The supported (Object) Pascal Language constructs are described in the Reference Guide, and the available routines (units) are described in the RTL and FCL Unit reference guides.

 2MSEIDE+MSEGUI homepage at http://www.msegui.org/